skogsmonster/serverless-aws-terraform-entwine-api/README.md

 # Serverless AWS Terraform API for Point Cloud Retrieval with Entwine
-This repository aims to provide a robust and straightforward way to access bounded 3DEP point cloud data using serverless technologies, bringing geospatial analysis capabilities to a broader audience with ease.

-Use the Terraform configurations and necessary code to deploy a serverless API on AWS, leveraging Entwine for processing 3DEP point cloud data.
-The API allows users to `POST` GeoJSON polygons and receive corresponding point cloud data, enabling users to seamlessly interact with large geospatial datasets in an efficient and scalable manner.
+This repository contains infrastructure-as-code using Terraform to deploy a serverless API on AWS.
+Features are simple and minimal: send GeoJSON polygons and recieve bounded point cloud data from the 3DEP database.
+The repo leverages Entwine to index point cloud data, PDAL for point cloud processing, and AWS Fargate for scalable, serverless execution of PDAL tasks.

+I created this repo for AI/ML feature extraction at scale, but geospatial developers and researchers looking to leverage cloud computing for point cloud processing might also find it useful.

+## Overview

+The API serves as an interface to post GeoJSON polygons and retrieve point cloud data processed from the 3DEP database.
+AWS Fargate is utilized to run containerized PDAL operations, ensuring on-demand processing that scales automatically with the load.
+Entwine is employed to organize large point cloud datasets into a readily accessible format, and Terraform automates the creation and management of the necessary AWS resources.

 ## Features

-- **Serverless Architecture**: Built on AWS, the infrastructure scales automatically with usage, ensuring cost-effective and performant operation.
+- **Serverless Infrastructure**: Automated scaling and management of the infrastructure to ensure cost-effective and performant operation.
-- **Terraform Automation**: The entire AWS infrastructure is defined as code using Terraform, allowing for reproducible deployments and easy versioning.
+- **Terraform Automation**: Streamlined deployment with Terraform to manage AWS resources as code, providing consistency and ease of replication.
-- **GeoJSON Input**: Users can submit GeoJSON polygons via a `POST` request, specifying the area for which they require point cloud data.
+- **GeoJSON to Point Cloud**: Users can POST GeoJSON data to specify the area for which point cloud data is needed.
-- **Entwine Point Cloud Processing**: Integrates with Entwine to index and tile the 3DEP LiDAR data, enabling efficient querying and retrieval of point cloud data.
+- **Entwine Indexing**: Efficient querying and handling of massive point cloud datasets using Entwine for data indexing.
-- **AWS Lambda**: Processes the `POST` request and manages the interaction with Entwine and the retrieval of point cloud data.
+- **PDAL Processing**: Advanced point cloud processing with PDAL, executed in AWS Fargate for handling compute-intensive tasks.
+- **API Gateway & AWS Lambda**: A RESTful API interface managed by API Gateway, with backend processing powered by AWS Lambda functions.
-- **Amazon S3**: Serves as the storage solution for both the raw 3DEP data and the processed Entwine point cloud data.
+- **Amazon S3 Storage**: Integration with S3 for storing raw and processed point cloud data, ensuring durability and security.
+- **IAM Roles and Policies**: Fine-grained access control using AWS IAM to maintain security best practices.

+## Architecture

+The system is comprised of the following components:
+- API Gateway to receive GeoJSON via POST requests.
+- Lambda functions to trigger Fargate tasks running PDAL for point cloud cropping based on the GeoJSON input.
+- Fargate tasks that process the point cloud data using PDAL and store the results in an S3 bucket.
-- **API Gateway**: Provides a RESTful endpoint for client interactions, handling `POST` requests and returning the point cloud data.
+- An S3 bucket to hold the incoming GeoJSON, intermediate files, and the final cropped point cloud data.
-- **IAM Security**: Ensures that permissions and access are tightly controlled, granting only necessary privileges to each component within the architecture.
+- IAM roles and policies to securely orchestrate access between services.

 ## Getting Started

-To utilize this repository:
+To deploy the API:

-1. Clone the repo to your local machine.
+1. Clone the repository.
-2. Ensure you have Terraform and AWS CLI installed and configured.
+2. Install Terraform and configure AWS CLI with appropriate credentials.
-3. Navigate to the Terraform directory and initialize the Terraform environment with `terraform init`.
+3. Navigate to the `terraform` directory and initialize Terraform with `terraform init`.
-4. Apply the Terraform configurations with `terraform apply`.
+4. Apply the configuration using `terraform apply`.

 ## Usage